Guide to Nong Khai

 This guide is meant to help short-term or slow travellers who intend on spending anything from a day to a few months in Nong Khai.
 I’ll cover how to get to here, accommodation, and food options (including our favorite restaurants).
 I’ll also tell you what you should see and do while in Nong Khai.

 Air – Most people get to Nong Khai by flying from Bangkok to Udon Thani.
 Nok Air, Air Asia, and Thai Lion Air fly from Bangkok’s Don Muang airport, while Thai and Bangkok Airways fly out of Suvarnabhumi (Bangkok’s international airport).
 All do the Bangkok–Udon Thani Route a couple of times a day.
 Flying time is 1 hour.
-Just to give you a reference point: we paid 1400 Baht/person one-way flying to Bangkok with Thai Airways (ie. roughly $43 USD).
+We book all plane, train, bus and private transport using 12Go Asia.
+They’re the best booking site in Asia.

 Once at the airport in Udon Thani, you can take a minibus to Nong Khai.
 Minibuses cost 200 Baht/person.
 For a taxi you will be quoted 900 Baht (note: We paid 600 Baht when we left Nong Khai by booking a driver through the guesthouse.
 So you may be able to get a better rate if you pre-arrange your taxi).